rodneyshupe/Cookbook/Recipes/Appetizers/ChickenWings.rst

 Directions
 ----------

-1. In a large bowl, add in the chicken wings.
-Sprinkle over the seasoning mix and ap flour.
-Toss to combine and well coat each chicken wing.
-2. Spray the air fryer basket with a little bit of oil and then place in your chicken wings.
-Air fry at 250 or 20 minutes.
+1. Toss the wings in a large bowl with the seasoning mix and ap flour until each one is well coated.
+Spray the air fryer basket with a little oil, add the wings, and air fry at 250 or 20 minutes.
-3. Once done, take them out and place them in the fridge for 30 minutes to cool.
-Then place them back in the air fryer and give them a quick spray of oil.
-4. Crank up the temp to 400F for 8 minutes.
-Take out of the fryer and coat with sauce.
+2. Once done, chill them in the fridge for 30 minutes until cooled, then return them to the air fryer and give them a quick spray of oil.
+Crank the temp to 400F for 8 minutes, until crisp, then take out and coat with sauce.

 Sauces Suggestions
 ------------------